acdh-oeaw/schnitzlerxml/README.md

 ## License
 The schema is published under a [CC-BY License](https://creativecommons.org/licenses/by/4.0/).
-The transcription in the folder `test-data` is stems from
+The transcription in the folder `test-data` stems from

 Schnitzler, Arthur: Blumen.
 Historisch-kritische Ausgabe.
 Hrsg. v.
 Isabella Schwentner.
 Berlin und Boston: de Gruyter 2018.
 Open Access: http://e-book.fwf.ac.at/o:1135.